jamesheald/COIN/README.md

 The time it takes to execute multiple runs in series (using a for loop) can be prohibitively long if the number of runs is large.
 To execute multiple runs in parallel (e.g., across different CPU cores on a computer cluster), specify the maximum number of CPU cores available using the maxCores property.
 The default setting of maxCores is 0, which executes runs in series.

 ### Properties
-Below is a list of all properties of the COIN class.
+Below is a list of all the properties of the COIN class.
 A brief description of each property is provided.
 ```
 % model implementation
 P = 100                                   % number of particles